-- 2.33.1 Status of availability of kitchen gardens in the schools.
-(Please furnish school wise details for all districts in the table given at Annexure W 1.)
-As of now, 571 schools have been raised up Kitchen Gardens in school premises throughout State. - 2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK).
-Mapping of schools with KVK not been done. - 2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens.
+2.33.1 Status of availability of kitchen gardens in the schools.
+(Please furnish school wise details for all districts in the table given at Annexure - W 1.)

+As of now, total 812 schools have already been raised up Kitchen Gardens in school premises and 827 schools still progressing kitchen garden (total 1639) throughout State.

+2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK).Mapping of schools with KVK not been done.

+2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens.

 In order to provide pesticide free food to the children the Department has taken initiatives to rise up kitchen garden in all school.
-An action plan also had been prepared during the year 2018-19 to raised up kitchen in 434 schools with the help of Horticulture Department, Govt. of Tripura and MGNREGA.
+An action plan also had been prepared during the year 2019-20 to raise up kitchen in 2500 schools with the help of Horticulture Department, Govt. of Tripura and MGNREGA.